UofABioinformaticsHub/Biotech7005/evolutionary_prac/evolutionary.md

 ### Bayesean Trees with whole mitochondrian genomes

-Produce a Bayesean tree for the whole miotochondrial genome of Marsupials.
+Produce a Bayesean tree for the whole mitochondrial genome of Marsupials.

 1. What two species are the best to use as an outgroup?
 2. Which two leaves are the closest related/have the shortest branch?
 What is the evolutionary distance between these two leaves?